1941, 1953, 1965, 1977, 1989, 2001, 2013, 2025

-The Chinese year of the Snake is the sixth year of the 12 year cycle of Chinese Zodiac animals finishing in 6th place to the Heavenly gate.
-The old Chinese story behind this was that the Jade emperor ordered the race to select the 12 animals that were to be his personal guards.
+The Chinese year of the Snake is the sixth year of the 12-year-cycle of Chinese Zodiac animals, finishing in 6th place in the race to the Heavenly Gate.
+The old Chinese story behind this was that the Jade emperor ordered a race to select the 12 animals to be his personal guards.
 The animals arrived in the order of the cycle.

 Though they may come off as cold to those who aren’t paying attention, these individuals are generous, with a proclivity for building loving relationships and providing emotional support.

 Chinese Zodiac Elements

 Chinese astrology assigns each year with one of the five elements (Metal, Water, Wood, Earth, and Fire).
 When you combine these five elements with the 12-year cycle of animal signs, you get a 60-year cycle.

 Each of those elements have associated meanings.
 Here they are on a rather simplistic level:

 - Fire: passion, adventure

 - Earth: patience, stability

 To find your Chinese element, look at the last number of your birth year:

 - For birth years ending in 0 or 1, your element is metal.